olls/sudoku-solver/help.md

 to load the puzzle in to the program.
 If nothing happens it is either because the puzzle is broken or it is the same as the one already loaded.

-If you do not have a Sudoku to solve, you can just press the random button, which will load a random Sudoku into the grid from a long list.

 Solve
 -----